Want to get a handle on your company’s growth?

 Scenario B: You are about to build your first sales team

-If you plan of building your first sales team, this guide will help you understand how to overcome and/or avoid the obstacles you’ll likely face in the future.
+If you plan on building your first sales team, this guide will help you understand how to overcome and/or avoid the obstacles you’ll likely face in the future.

 I’ve worked with over 45 sales organizations using this exact playbook.
 Everything you’re about to read has been tested on multiple teams, in multiple markets, and during multiple market conditions.

-The concept here is that you must understand everything about your target market, how it’s segmented, and how you help them.
-With knowledge of the market, you must decide on how to acquire as many customers in that market as possible.
-Finally, who will you trust to do what’s necessary to acquire those customers?
+When you're building your sales process, you've got to understand everything about your target market, how it's segmented, and how you help each type of buyer.
+Once you understand the market, you need to decide how to acquire as many customers in that market as possible.

 Let’s discuss how to develop a strategy that will get you to a repeatable sales process.